Tag Archive for: Loper Bright

 Loper Bright is already reshaping how federal courts handle immigration cases under the INA, but the change is more incremental and nuanced than revolutionary so far.
 Courts are repeating Loper Bright’s core rule that courts must exercise independent judgment on statutory meaning and may not defer to the BIA or DHS simply because the statute is ambiguous.
 At the same time, courts are invoking Loper Bright’s statutory stare decisis language to preserve pre-2024 Chevron-era immigration precedents, rather than discarding them wholesale.
 Courts are also using their own independent judgment by analyzing the INA provision but are reaching the same outcome.

-In a recent district court decision, the court invoked Loper Bright to overturn the denial of an employment-based first preference extraordinary ability case.
+However, there are bright spots too.
+In a recent district court decision, a district court invoked Loper Bright to overturn the denial of an employment-based first preference extraordinary ability case.
+Courts have also not paid deference to the Board of Immigration Appeal’s reinterpretation of INA 235(2)(A) and INA 236 holding that noncitizens who entered without inspection (EWI) are not eligible for bond.

 Below is a summary of selected cases regarding how courts are using Loper Bright in immigration-related decisions: